martyav/martyav.github.io/_posts/2018-11-17-accepted-at-wiki.md

 After a month of hard work updating and improving articles on Mediawiki's APIs, and writing Python sample code making GET calls, I found out that I'll be [interning with the Wikimedia Foundation](https://twitter.com/Wikimedia/status/1063552591701848064).

-Over the course of the winter into early spring, I'll be working on 40 to 50 articles describing how to use Mediawiki REST APIs, as well as developing a web app to demonstrate how to use it.
+Over the course of the winter into early spring, I'll be working on 40 to 50 articles describing how to use Mediawiki REST APIs, as well as developing a web app to demonstrate how to use them.

 I'm excited because it's a project that has the potential to really help people learn how to code.
 Many bootcamps and beginner programming classes use the APIs to teach students how to use REST and parse JSON...but the docs and code samples currently available are not always very clear.
 I'll be working to fix that!